section-engineering-education/engineering-education/content/articles/gaussian-elimination-in-r/index.md

 #### A Beginner Guide on How to Solve a  System of Linear Equations using Gaussian Elimination Algorithm
 A system of linear equations is a collection of one or more linear equations involving the same set of variables.
 Linear systems are encountered when building regression models in machine learning.
 There are various techniques for solving this problem.
 Some methods are complex, while others are easy to understand and implement.
-The Gaussian Elimination method is one of the best approaches to solving these systems.
+The Gaussian Elimination method is one of the best solutions to these systems.

 This article will look at the intuition behind the Gaussian Elimination method, carry out a handy computation, and finally illustrate how we can implement this method in R.